42-AI/42ai_autonomous_cars/get_data/README.md

 ## 3. How to upload pictures and labels to the database

-Use the function `upload_to_db` to read labels from a file, upload picture to s3 and labels to ES cluster.
+Use the function `upload_data.py` to read labels from a file, upload picture to s3 and labels to ES cluster.
 See usage with `-h` option.

 Note that you will need credential for Elasticsearch and s3.
 Ask admin for details.